 - Have an income of at least £12,000 per year (before tax)

-Our A* and A profile borrowers repay their debts on time and have never missed a payment.
+Our A* and A profile borrowers have a track record of paying their debts on time.
 They have a well-established credit history and their debt-to-income ratio is low.

 Our D and E profile borrowers have a similar debt-to-income ratio as the B and C profiles, with their income typically around the UK average.
 D and E profile borrowers may also be people with limited credit history.

-Although the majority of our loans are unsecured, less than 5% of are secured car loans.
-Given their risk, we classify them under our A profiles.
+Although the majority of our loans are unsecured, less than 10% are secured car loans.
+Our secured car finance borrowers fall into our A and B risk categories.